GoogleCloudPlatform/microservices-demo/kustomize/components/container-images-tag-suffix/README.md

 _Note: for this variation, `kubectl apply -k .` alone won't work because there is a [known issue currently in Kustomize](https://github.com/kubernetes-sigs/kustomize/issues/4814) where the `tagSuffix` is duplicated.
 The `sed "s/$SUFFIX$SUFFIX/$SUFFIX/g"` commands above are a temporary workaround._

+## Combine with other Kustomize Components
-**Important notes:** if combining with the other variations, here are some considerations:
+If you're combining this Kustomize Component with other variations, here are some considerations:
-- should be placed before `components/container-images-registry`
+- `components/container-images-tag-suffix` should be placed before `components/container-images-registry`
-- should be placed after `components/container-images-tag`
+- `components/container-images-tag-suffix` should be placed after `components/container-images-tag`

 So for example here is the order respected:
 ```